Search

 Heat rash is a skin irritation caused by excessive sweating during hot, humid weather.
 It can occur at any age but is most common in young children.
 Heat rash looks like a red cluster of pimples or small blisters.
 It is more likely to occur on the neck and upper chest, in the groin, under the breasts, and in elbow creases.

 The best treatment for heat rash is to provide a cooler, less humid environment.
-Keep the affected area dry.
-Dusting powder may be used to increase comfort.
+Keep the affected area dry and apply dusting powder to increase comfort.

-Contact our medical professionals if you or someone under your care is suffering from the effects of extreme heat.
+Remember, our English-speaking doctors are here to help if you or someone under your care suffers from the effects of extreme heat.
+You are not alone in this.